msbaek/codetemplate/Writerside/topics/Advanced-TDD.md

 ## THE THREE LAWS OF TEST DRIVEN DEVELOPMENT

-### ARBITRARY DISCIPLINE

-- Like a surgeon scrubbing for surgery
-- Like a pilot following a checklist

-### THE FIRST LAW

-- You are not allowed to write any production code until you have written a unit test that fails due to its absence.

 ### THE SECOND LAW

 - You are not allowed to write more of a unit test than is sufficient to fail, and not compiling is failing.